scipion-em/docs/docs/developer/tutorials/creating-a-basic-plugin-from-template.rst

 .. figure:: /docs/images/dev/template_practice/practice1_project_gui_summary.png
    :alt: project gui summary

 8. Check also tabs Methods and Output Log.
-On the last one, in the **run.stdout** subtab you can see the output produced by the protocol and detailed information about the protocol execution.
+On the last one, in the **run.stdout** tab you can see the output produced by the protocol and detailed information about the protocol execution.

 .. figure:: /docs/images/dev/template_practice/practice1_project_gui_log.png